Managing Credit Risk on Counterparty Level

 - to reduce single-name credit risk concentrations within the credit portfolio and

-- to manage credit exposures by utilizing techniques including loan sales, securitization via collateralized loan obligations, default insurance coverage and single-name and portfolio credit default swaps.
+- to manage credit exposures by utilizing techniques including loan sales, securitization via collateralized loan obligations, sub-participations and single-name and portfolio credit default swaps.

 Netting and Collateral Arrangements for Derivatives and Securities Financing Transactions

 Netting is applicable to both exchange traded derivatives and OTC derivatives.
-Netting is also applied to securities financing transactions as far as documentation, structure and nature of the risk mitigation allow netting with the underlying credit risk.
+Netting is also applied to securities financing transactions (e.g. repurchase, securities lending and margin lending transactions) as far as documentation, structure and nature of the risk mitigation allow netting with the underlying credit risk.

-Certain CSAs to master agreements provide for rating dependent triggers, where additional collateral must be pledged if a party’s rating is downgraded.
+Certain CSAs to master agreements provide for rating-dependent triggers, where additional collateral must be pledged if a party’s rating is downgraded.
 We also enter into master agreements that provide for an additional termination event upon a party’s rating downgrade.
-These downgrading provisions in CSAs and master agreements usually apply to both parties but may also apply to us only.
+These downgrade provisions in CSAs and master agreements usually apply to both parties but in some agreements may apply to us only.
 We analyze and monitor our potential contingent payment obligations resulting from a rating downgrade in our stress testing approach for liquidity risk on an ongoing basis.
 For an assessment of the quantitative impact of a downgrading of our credit rating please refer to table in the section “Liquidity Risk”.

 Concentrations within Credit Risk Mitigation

 Concentrations within credit risk mitigations taken may occur if a number of guarantors and credit derivative providers with similar economic characteristics are engaged in comparable activities with changes in economic or industry conditions affecting their ability to meet contractual obligations.
-We use a range of quantitative tools and metrics to monitor our credit risk mitigating activities.
-These also include monitoring of potential concentrations within collateral types supported by dedicated stress tests.
+We use a range of tools and metrics to monitor our credit risk mitigating activities.

 Managing Credit Risk on Portfolio Level